 What Is a UPC?

-The Global Standard Organization (GS1) sets the UPC naming standards and requires all manufacturers to include UPCs in their products.
-You might also hear of UPCs referred to as a Global Trade Identification Number (GTIN)—they are one and the same.
+Because UPCs are universally used and recognized, they are regulated by an international nonprofit organization called the Global Standard Organization (GS1).
+The company that designed the product in question must purchase UPCs from GS1.
+You might also hear of UPCs referred to as a Global Trade Identification Number (GTIN)—they are the same.

 When to Use a UPC